Recalibration of noise meters - 4 reasons why you need to do this6th Jul 2018

-One of the questions Pulsar Instruments is often asked is "why do I need to recalibrate my noise meter?" and "how often do I need to do it?"
+Many of the questions we get asked are about recalibration of noise meters, in particular, we are often asked "why do I need to recalibrate my noise meter?" and "how often do I need to do it?"
 The simple answer is your noise meter needs to be recalibrated and serviced on a regular basis, to ensure that your noise measurements remain accurate, reliable and legally compliant.
 This recalibration is also called Routine Verification; we suggest recalibration happens annually, so you could look at it as being an MOT for your noise measurement device.

 4 Answers to "why I need to recalibrate my noise meter":